michaelawyu/tekton-examples/getting-started/setup.md

 Open the directory `tekton-example/getting-started/src` with the file explorer.
 The directory consists of three subdirectories and one file:

-* app/: a simple Python Flask web application
+* `app/`: a simple Python Flask web application
-* tekton-katacoda/: Tekton resource specifications you will use in this scenario
+* `tekton-katacoda/`: Tekton resource specifications you will use in this scenario
-* tekton-qwiklabs/: N/A
+* `tekton-qwiklabs/`: N/A for this scenario
-* Dockerfile: a Dockerfile for building app/ into a runnable container image
+* `Dockerfile`: a Dockerfile for building app/ into a runnable container image